AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

    ![](assets/new-scenario-set-up-like-this-350x446.png)

-1. Open the scenario with the Webhooks module in a separate browser tab or window.
+1. Open the scenario with the [!UICONTROL Webhooks] module in a separate browser tab or window.
-1. In the webhooks module, click **Redetermine data structure**.
+1. In the webhooks module, click **[!UICONTROL Redetermine data structure]**.

    You do not need to unlink other modules from the webhooks module.

-1. Switch to the scenario with the HTTP module and run it.
+1. Switch to the scenario with the [!UICONTROL HTTP] module and run it.
 1. Switch back to the scenario with the Webhooks module.

-   A "Successfully determined" message means that the module has successfully determined the data structure.
+   A "[!UICONTROL Successfully determined]" message means that the module has successfully determined the data structure.

    ![](assets/successfully-determined-350x175.png)

-1. Click **OK** to save the data structure.
+1. Click **[!UICONTROL OK]** to save the data structure.

    The webhook's items are now available in the mapping panel for use with subsequent modules in the scenario.